MrZenW/coach/README.md

 # How to use
 1. **Download Coach**
 2. **Modify config**
-    * open file "config/config.php", edit :
+    1. open file "config/config.php", edit :
 	    >**$config['subclass_prefix'] = 'COACH_';**

-	* open file "config/routes.php", append a line of code to the end of the file :
+	2. open file "config/routes.php", append a line of code to the end of the file :
 		>**$route['.*'] = $route['default_controller'];**

-	* open controllers/Welcome.php, the superclass of controller class changed to **COACH_Controller**
+	3. open controllers/Welcome.php, the superclass of controller class changed to **COACH_Controller**
 3. **Write action file**
     * Go to "actions" folder,  inside the root.php is default home (is also 404 controller), if you request URI is "/user/info" then action file is "actions/root/user/info.php"

 # APIs

 #### _application_init function
->The function is empty at coach, but subclass (Welcome controller) can to realize it.
+>The function is empty at coach, but subclass (e.g. Welcome controller) can to realize it.
 >each http request will do call the function to initialization system, so you can write code in the function do your want do some jobs

 ####$this->view('template_file',$template_data);